Kalispell Market Report: Land – August 2023

 The second general rule is that the more land you are selling or buying, in general, the less you should expect to pay per acre.
-For example, looking at the past eight months of land sales in Kalispell, you can see that as you purchase more land, the average price per acre decreases.
+For example, looking at the last eight months of land sales in Kalispell, you can see that as you purchase more land, the average price per acre decreases.

 The bottom line with land in Kalispell, Montana is that every piece is unique, with different requirements, rules, views, utility options, amenities and of course prices.

 In August 2023, 17 land parcels sold which was 21% more than last month and more than double August 2022.
 While that sounds like a big jump, year-to-date sales in 2023 are still 15% lower than in 2022.
 There are currently 26 land sales under contract which is four more than last month.
 The land market may be showing signs of slowly strengthening.